tensorlakeai/inkwell/README.md

 # Tensordoc

-Tensordoc is a Python library for extracting information from documents.
+Tensordoc is a modular Python library for extracting information from documents.
+It is designed to be flexible and easy to extend, with a focus on document layout detection, OCR, and table detection.

+You can easily swap out components of the pipeline, and add your own implement new detectors, using your own fintuned models or a cloud-based API.

 ## Installation